nasa-jpl/ION-DTN/gh-pages/docs/Using-LTP-Config-Tool.md

 ### Global Parameters

-`Maximum bit error rate` is the maximum bit error rate that the LTP should provide for in computing the maximum number of transmission efforts to initiate in the course of transmitting a given block.
+`Maximum bit error rate` (the `m maxber` parameter — **deprecated in ION 4.2**, see the note in the Introduction) is the maximum bit error rate that the LTP should provide for in computing the maximum number of transmission efforts to initiate in the course of transmitting a given block.
 (Note that this computation is also sensitive to data segment size and to the size of the block that is to be transmitted.)
 The default value is .000001, i.e., 10^-6^, one uncorrected (but detected) bit error per million bits transmitted.
+In ION 4.2 this is replaced by `m maxseglossrate` (set directly to the *Link* worksheet's segment error rate) and `m maxretries`.

 The `size` - estimated size of an LTP report segment in bytes - may vary slightly depending on the sizes of the session numbers in use.
 25 bytes